-The objective of the evaluation is to inform decisions around CEPF's future involvement in the Mountains of Central Asia Biodiversity Hotspot, in the event that future funding becomes available.
-This may include decisions by CEPF donors regarding selection of a RIT for a future phase of investment, and the optimum programmatic and management approaches for coordinating any future investment.
+The objective of the evaluation is to inform decisions around CEPF's future involvement in the Indo-Burma Biodiversity Hotspot, in the event that future funding becomes available.
+This may include decisions by CEPF donors regarding selection of an RIT for a future phase of investment, and the optimum programmatic and management approaches for coordinating any future investment.